shivanshdave/2020-432/classes/class19/README.md

     - Thanks to Abby Roche for reminding me of the power of this message.
     - Reading Tukey's [The Future of Data Analysis](https://projecteuclid.org/euclid.aoms/1177704711) is always a good idea.

+3. [A checklist of 12 Things I Want To See In Your Project 2 is available](https://github.com/THOMASELOVE/2020-432/blob/master/projects/project2/README.md#new-advice-is-there-anything-specific-you-want-to-see-in-project-2).
+I wrote this up last year, made some tiny changes to reflect the differences in your project so perhaps you'll find it helpful.

-3. [Quiz 2](https://github.com/THOMASELOVE/2020-432/tree/master/quizzes/quiz2) will be made available on Friday at 5 PM.
+4. [Quiz 2](https://github.com/THOMASELOVE/2020-432/tree/master/quizzes/quiz2) will be made available on Friday at 5 PM.
 I will send out an email when you can access the Quiz materials.
 The Quiz is due at 10 AM on 2020-04-20.

-4. There is no Minute Paper this week.
+5. There is no Minute Paper this week.
 The next minute paper will be after Class 21, and is due at 9 AM Sunday 2020-04-12.

-5. If you plan to request a regrade for Homework 1-4, please [fill out the form](http://bit.ly/432-2020-homework-regrade-requests) this weekend (you have until 2020-04-24 but we might as well get this out of the way.)
+6. If you plan to request a regrade for Homework 1-4, please [fill out the form](http://bit.ly/432-2020-homework-regrade-requests) this weekend (you have until 2020-04-24 but we might as well get this out of the way.)

-6. Remember, most of us are not working from home, **we are at our home during a crisis trying to work**.
+7. Remember, most of us are not working from home, **we are at our home during a crisis trying to work**.
 The TAs and I would like to help you.
 If you have questions or need some help, please let us know.

 ## Upcoming Deliverables (see the [Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) for a complete list)